Effective mass theorems with Bloch modes crossings

-This program has been fulfilled in various contributions~\cite{BLP78, PR96, AP05, AP06, Spar06, HW11, BBA11} under the assumption that the orthogonal projection of the initial datum $\psi^\eps_0$ on spectral subspaces corresponding to the non-simple Bloch bands is negligible, and that critical points of the band functions are non-degenerate (the reader can also refer to~\cite{BMP01,HST:01,PST:03,CS12,Watson} for related results in a different scaling, always assuming certain assumptions on the Bloch energies).
-In~\cite{CFM1,CFM2}, the range of validity of the approximation has been increased to degenerate critical points, through the introduction of a new class of Effective mass equation which are of Heisenberg type, however, the modes involved in the description of the initial data are still assumed to be of constant multiplicity.
-The presence of crossings induce specific features, including at worst loss of regularity at the crossing point.
 The crossing problematic has been addressed since long for equations that are scaled differently in the small parameter, in particular by George Hagedorn in the 90s~\cite{Hag94}.
-Since then, different approaches have been devoted to these crossings, from the seek for normal form~\cite{CdV1,CdV2}, the analysis in terms of Wigner measures~\cite{FG02,FG03,F1} and Wigner functions~\cite{FL08,FL17,FM}, up to, more recently, the analysis in terms of wave packets~\cite{Watson}, as it was already in~\cite{Hag94} but for a larger class of wave packets, and in a context where the crossing does not induce singularities.
+Since then, different approaches have been devoted to understand propagation through crossings, from the use of normal forms~\cite{CdV1,CdV2}, the analysis in terms of Wigner measures~\cite{FG02,FG03,F1} and Wigner functions~\cite{FL08,FL17,FM}, up to, more recently, the analysis in terms of wave packets~\cite{Watson} in the case of non-singular crossings.
 Indeed, the growing interest in crossings, especially conical ones, is linked with the technological interest of new materials that are topological insulators (see~\cite{Drouot,DrouotWeinstein} and references therein).
-However, this question has never been addressed in the context of equation~\eqref{eq:schro} where the scaling in~$\eps$ is very specific.
+However, this question has never been addressed in the context of the particular scaling in~$\eps$ of equation~\eqref{eq:schro}.